-42. As of October 2019, only half (50 per cent) of civilian peacekeeping staff in the 14 missions had completed the mandatory course on ethics and integrity and over a third (37 per cent) had completed the course on preventing fraud and corruption (see figure 9).
-The majority of senior mission leaders, at the D-1 level and above, had also failed to complete required training, with 25 per cent having completed courses on the prevention of fraud and corruption and 37 per cent completing the course on the prevention of sexual exploitation and abuse (SEA).
+40. As of October 2019, only 50 per cent of civilian peacekeeping staff in the 14 missions had completed the mandatory course on ethics and integrity and 37 per cent had completed the course on preventing fraud and corruption.
+The majority of senior mission leaders, at the D-1 level and above, had also failed to complete required training, with 25 per cent having completed courses on the prevention of fraud and corruption and 37 per cent completing the course on the prevention of sexual exploitation and abuse.4